abbvie-external/OmicNavigator/CONTRIBUTING.md

 * Note that the tests wrapped in `at_home()` are only executed when running `tinytest::test_all()` or `tinytest::run_test_file()`.
 They are skipped when running `test_package()` (which is what is called by `R CMD check`), and thus these tests are not run in GitHub Actions or on CRAN servers.
+To skip them when running locally, you can use the argument `at_home = FALSE`.

 Lastly, if you are making a large contribution, it can be helpful to evaluate the comprehensiveness of your tests by calculating the test coverage.
 The covr